-Like many of the Negro Leagues’ greatest players, Oscar Charleston never got the chance to play in the Majors, but he made a strong impression on the sport of baseball that is tangible to this day.
+Like many of the Negro Leagues’ greatest players, Oscar Charleston never got the chance to play in what were then considered the Majors, but he made a strong impression on the sport of baseball that is tangible to this day.

-We’ll never know what Charleston could have done playing in the Majors, but his legend lives on through stories, photos, stats and accolades.
+We’ll never know what Charleston could have done playing in the AL or NL, but his legend lives on through stories, photos, stats and accolades.

 Here are some key points to know about Charleston, who was inducted into the National Baseball Hall of Fame in 1976.

 • As with many of baseball’s best characters and stories, Charleston’s connection to the game dates back prior to his first game with the Indianapolis ABCs in 1915.
 The club was his hometown team, and Charleston would serve as the batboy as a child.

 He enlisted in the military as a 15-year-old and played baseball overseas while in the Philippines.
 He returned at age 18 in 1915 and promptly became a star for the ABCs.
 That was simply the beginning of a career that spanned 40 years in baseball.